 - Interested in joining the next annual review cycle?
-Applications for membership of the Research Data Management Terminology (RDMT) Working Group will reopen later in 2022.
+Applications for membership of the Research Data Management Terminology (RDMT) Working Group will reopen in 2024.
 Please contact the convenor at laura AT codata.org with any questions.

 To that end, the RDM Terminology Working Group uses a lightweight and pragmatic annual process to review the current terminology and suggest any edits, additions and removals that are required in order to develop and improve this important reference resource.